chinamike65/hugo-tuolesi/content/book4/book4en.md

 Even in sleep or in relaxation, there will be blessings as great as emptiness.

-(6) Elimination of karmic obstacles Bodhicitta has a very strong ability to eliminate karmic obstacles.
-From the moment of attaining bodhicitta, even if you do not recite sutras, repentance texts, or recite the Vajrasattva Hundred-Symbols, karmic obstacles will be eliminated.
+##### (6) Elimination of karmic obstacles

+Bodhicitta has a very strong ability to eliminate karmic obstacles.
+From the moment of attaining bodhicitta, even if you do not recite sutras, repentance texts, or recite the Vajrasattva Hundred-Syllable Mantra, karmic obstacles will be eliminated.

 147